-Nationstar Mortgage LLC ("Nationstar") is examined for compliance with federal, state and local laws, rules, and guidelines by numerous regulators and agencies.
+Nationstar Mortgage LLC d/b/a Mr. Cooper ("Nationstar") is examined for compliance with federal, state and local laws, rules, and guidelines by numerous regulators and agencies.
 No assurance can be given that these regulators or agencies will not inquire into Nationstar's practices, policies or procedures in the future.
 It is possible that any of these regulators or agencies will require Nationstar to change or revise its practices, policies or procedures in the future.
 Any such change or revisions may have a material impact on the future income from Nationstar's operations.